Overview

 Permissions

-For Android, the build system will automatically add the needed "android.permission.CAMERA"
+For Android, the build system will automatically add the needed "android.permission.CAMERA" and "android.permission.WRITE_EXTERNAL_STORAGE" permissions to the AndroidManifest.xml for you.
+So, you don't need to edit the tiapp.xml file.

-For iOS, you need to add the following key(s) to the tiapp.xml
+For iOS, you need to add the following key(s) to the tiapp.xml:

 1